CE-Programming/CEmu/README.md

 * Pre-I HW Rev. emulation toggle (IM 2 compatibility)
 * "Autotester" (automated unit testing, light scripting)

-## Downloads
-The latest development builds are available here: https://ce-programming.github.io/CEmu/download
-Official ("stable") releases are available here: https://github.com/CE-Programming/CEmu/releases

-_Note that Release builds have an update checking feature, which is disabled in development builds._

 ## How to build
-*Initial note: CEmu uses Animated PNGs ("APNG") to record the screen efficiently.
-This requires an appropriate libpng version on your system, see [this script](https://github.com/CE-Programming/CEmu/blob/master/gui/qt/capture/get_libpng-apng.sh).*

-After downloading the source (you can clone the repo or just [get the zip](https://github.com/CE-Programming/CEmu/archive/master.zip)):

-1. Get the [latest Qt5 SDK](https://www.qt.io/download-qt-installer) for your OS.

-2. Now you have two options to actually build CEmu:
-  * In a shell, `cd` to the project's `/gui/qt/` folder and type `qmake -r CEmu.pro && make`
-  * Open the .pro file with Qt Creator, set it up (default project settings should be fine), and hit Build.

-If you are using linux, use `sudo make install` to integrate with your desktop.

-## Build issues and solutions

-* If you're on macOS or Linux, you may need to force update your PATH to have Qt's `bin/` folder prepended (i.e. edit your shell's profile (for example ~/.bashrc), and add the line:
-  `export PATH=<path to Qt directory>/bin:$PATH`
-  You may need to run this command under linux as well: `sudo apt-get install git qt5-default`

-* If you're on macOS or Linux and use Qt Creator, you may need to launch it from the terminal to avoid potential pkg-config issues (for instance, not correctly finding libpng).

-* If you're on macOS, CEmu might not launch from Qt Creator, with the default settings.
-You should then untick some checkboxes in the [project's settings](https://i.imgur.com/44zwQMU.png).

-* If you encounter a build error with something like `lto-wrapper failed`, try removing the `-flto` option in the .pro file and rebuild (`qmake` etc.).
-It's not clear why this is happening.
+You can find information for building CEmu yourself from the source on [this](https://github.com/CE-Programming/CEmu/wiki/Building-CEmu) wiki page.
+If you encounter any problems, feel free to open an [issue](https://github.com/CE-Programming/CEmu/issues)!

 ## Contributing

-You're welcome to [report any bugs](https://github.com/CE-Programming/CEmu/issues) you may encounter, and if you want to help, tell us, or send patches / pull requests!
+You're welcome to [report any bugs](https://github.com/CE-Programming/CEmu/issues) you may encounter, in addition to any [feature requests](https://github.com/CE-Programming/CEmu/issues) you may have.
+If you want to help, [tell us](http://chat.efnet.org/irc.cgi?adv=1&nick=cemu-user&chan=%23cemu-dev), or send patches / pull requests!

 If you'd like to contribute code, please consider using [Artistic Style](http://astyle.sourceforge.net/) with the settings specified in the `.astylerc` file to format your code.
 Qt Creator can [format code with Artistic Style](http://doc.qt.io/qtcreator/creator-beautifier.html) with minimal setup.
-We also welcome more translations (for now, it's available in English, French, Spanish, and Dutch).
+We also welcome more translations.
 Qt Linguist is a great tool for that (here's [a tutorial](https://doc.qt.io/qt-5/linguist-manager.html)).

-## Caveats and TODO/WISH list
-_Take a look at [the current issues](https://github.com/CE-Programming/CEmu/issues), since these things are organized there._

-Feel free to request any features by opening a new issue as well!

 ## License
 CEmu is licensed under the [GPLv3](LICENSE).